eclipse-vertx/vert.x/new/core_manual_java.md

 To set the HTTP status code for the response use the `statusCode` property, e.g.

-    var server = new vertx.HttpServer();
+    HttpServer server = new HttpServer();

-    server.requestHandler(function(request) {
+    server.requestHandler(new Handler<HttpServerRequest>() {
+        public void handle(HttpServerRequest request) {

-        request.response.statusCode = 404;
+            request.response.statusCode = 739;
+            request.response.statusMessage = "Too many gerbils";
             request.response.end();
+        }

-    }).listen(8080, 'localhost');
+    }).listen(8080, "localhost");

 You can also use the `statusMessage` property to set the status message.
 If you do not set the status message a default message will be used.

 The default value for `statusCode` is `200`.

 #### Writing HTTP responses

 To write data to an HTTP response, you invoke the `write` function.
 This function can be invoked multiple times before the response is ended.
 It can be invoked in a few ways:

 With a single buffer:

-    var myBuffer = ...
+    Buffer myBuffer = ...
     request.response.write(myBuffer);

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.

-    request.response.write('hello');
+    request.response.write("hello2);

 A string and an encoding.
 In this case the string will encoded using the specified encoding and the result written to the wire.

-    request.response.write('hello', 'UTF-16');
+    request.response.write("hello", "UTF-16");

 The `write` function is asynchronous and always returns immediately after the write has been queued.

 The actual write might complete some time later.
-If you want to be informed when the actual write has completed you can pass in a function as a final argument.
-This function will then be invoked when the write has completed:
+If you want to be informed when the actual write has completed you can pass in a handler as a final argument.
+This handler will then be invoked when the write has completed:

-    request.response.write('hello', function() {
+    request.response.write("hello", new SimpleHandler() {
+        public void handle() {
-        log.info('It has actually been written');
+            log.info("It has actually been written");
+        }
     });

-If you are just writing a single string or Buffer to the HTTP response you can write it and end the response in a single call to the `end` function.
+If you are just writing a single string or Buffer to the HTTP response you can write it and end the response in a single call to the `end` method.

 The first call to `write` results in the response header being being written to the response.